 Diversity of credit.
 Having a student loan in your credit line-up is a great way to show that you can manage multiple types of credit.
 Student loans are installment loans, while credit cards are revolving credit.
 Your student loan will help build your credit over time and populate your credit history in a positive way, as long as you make timely payments.

 Percent of on-time payments.
 When it comes to your credit score, this percentage tells creditors how often you make loan payments on time.
 Since it’s a heavily weighted factor in calculating your credit score, just one or two late payments can significantly affect your score.
-Conversely, a record of flawless on-time payments goes a long way to boost your score.
+Conversely, a record of flawless on-time payments goes a long way to improve your credit health.
 Read more about how late payments affect your credit.

 Accounts in collections.
 If you’ve failed to make your student loan payments for at least a year, your lender will consider you defaulted and can send your debt to a collection agency.
 Having an account in collections will show up on your credit report and significantly impact your credit score.
 For instance, according to Credit Karma’s Credit Simulator, an account in collections dropped a good credit score of 742 a whopping 77 points to 665.